Andr\'e-Oort for a Nonholomorphic Modular Function: Special Sets

-The final special varieties we are interested in here are the $\chi^*$-special varieties.
-The idea here is that, while any individual polynomial $\Psi_N$ introduces a dependence on a $j$-coordinate, multiple different relations induced by $\Psi_N$ can cancel each other out and introduce a dependency that exists between the $\chi^*\circ g_i$ alone, not involving $j$.
+The final special varieties we are interested in are the $\chi^*$-special varieties.
+The idea is that, while any individual polynomial $\Psi_N$ introduces a dependence on a $j$-coordinate, multiple different relations induced by $\Psi_N$ can cancel each other out and introduce a relation that exists between the $\chi^*\circ g_i$ alone, not involving $j$.

 Unfortunately, it seems difficult to isolate the specific polynomials that arise in this process.
-So the easiest definition to use for $\chi^*$-special varieties is the following: \begin{defn} A (weakly) $\chi^*$-special variety is an irreducible component of the Zariski closure of the projection of a (weakly) $(j,\chi^*)$-special variety onto the coordinates corresponding to $\chi^*$-variables. \end{defn} Equivalently, a $\chi^*$-special (resp. weakly $\chi^*$-special) variety is an irreducible component of the Zariski closure of the image of an $\uh$-special (resp. weakly $\uh$-special) set under the map
+So the easiest definition to use for $\chi^*$-special varieties is the following: \begin{definition} A (weakly) $\chi^*$-special variety is an irreducible component of the Zariski closure of the projection of a (weakly) $(j,\chi^*)$-special variety onto the coordinates corresponding to $\chi^*$-variables. \end{definition} Equivalently, a $\chi^*$-special (resp. weakly $\chi^*$-special) variety is an irreducible component of the Zariski closure of the image of an $\uh$-special (resp. weakly $\uh$-special) set under the map

-As before, the weakly $\chi$-special varieties differ from the weakly $\chi^*$-special varieties only in their constant factors, and there is no obvious concept of a fully $\chi$-special variety.
+As before, the weakly $\chi$-special varieties differ from the weakly $\chi^*$-special varieties only in their constant factors, and there is no obvious concept of a $\chi$-special variety.

 In what follows, we prove a few results about the possible shape of weakly $\chi^*$-special varieties.